isomerpages/mlaw-corp/_covid19/05-A-notification-for-relief.md

 ---
-layout: leftnav-page-content
-title: Service via the Electronic System
+title: 'Service via the Electronic System'
 permalink: /covid19-relief/notification-for-relief
-breadcrumb: Service via the Electronic System
+breadcrumb: 'Service via the Electronic System'
-collection_name: covid19
-second_nav_title: Part 2 of the Act-Notification for Relief
+third_nav_title: 'Part 2 of the Act-Notification for Relief'

 ---

 ### Notification for Relief ###